On the Ills of Smoking

 A tribute to one of my favourite writers, the Russian absurdist poet and dramatist Dannil Kharms.

 ‘Outside’ was the second poetry film I made and it was interesting because it didn’t come from a pre-existing poem.
 I read an article in a newspaper about business buzzwords which triggered an idea so I went on a hunt for footage first, and then the poem subsequently ‘came’ as part of the film-making process.

 A found film poem, created using words and street art found in my current home town of Frome in Somerset (UK).
 I wandered around the town over the course of several days and filmed whatever words, phrases and images caught my eye, with no particular idea for a poem or film in mind.
 Then, back at my desk, I played around with the many snippets of film (there are lots more than appear here), moving them around almost like jigsaw pieces until a poem gradually began to emerge.

 People Hide Their Love

-This was my first stab at making a film using a poem written by someone else, and was a really interesting process that led me to delve much more deeply into the poem and to relate to it on many more levels than I otherwise might.
-After completing the film I felt a bit like when you finish a great novel and feel slightly lost without it!
+This was my first stab at making a film using a poem written by someone else (in this case a Chinese emperor).
+It was an interesting process that led me to delve much more deeply into the poem and to relate to it on many more levels than I otherwise might.
+After completing the film I had an odd feeling, like when you finish a great novel and feel slightly lost without it!

 ‘Quiet’ was originally a children’s puzzle poem which subsequently morphed into a meditative film.
 It’s quite a simple film, partly because it was the first one I made and I was still getting to grips with the software and processes, and partly because that’s what the subject seemed to require.